Ewert-Technologies/notarytool-gradle/README.md

 Note that the fileLocation parameter is a `String`.
 It would typically be set based on a value from a task that produces the uploadfile (typically a `.dmg` or `.zip` file), for example `jpackage`.

-As mentioned, after submitting the software to Apples to be notarized, it continues to check on the status of the submission.
+As described above, after submitting the software to Apple to be notarized, it continues to check on the status of the submission.
 It polls for the status every 15 seconds, until the status is either `Accepted`, `Rejected` or `Invalid`.
 This typically takes less than 5 minutes, but can take longer.
 After 50 attempts, if the status is still `In Progress`, the task will end.
-You can then manually check the status using the `submissionStatus` task, passing in the `submissionId`.
+You can then manually check the status of the submission using the `submissionStatus` task, passing in the `submissionId`.

 ## Helpful Resources
 The following is a list of references that may be helpful when creating and releasing a software application